 The Lowi Award recognizes the author of a first book in any field of political science that exemplifies qualities of broad ambition, high originality, and intellectual daring, showing promise of having a substantive impact on the overall discipline, regardless of method, specific focus of inquiry or approach to subject.
-The award carries a cash prize of $750.00.
+The award carries a cash prize of US$750.00.

 APSA and IPSA will administer and fund the Lowi Award in alternating years.
 The 2020 Lowi Award will be awarded at the 26th IPSA World Congress of Political Science in Lisbon.
 APSA will award it at the 2017 APSA Annual Meeting in San Francisco.

 Guideline for Nomination